 Pop Concert Outfit

 For extras, start with some fun and comfortable boots.
 Don’t forget a bag that you can wrap around yourself so you don’t risk losing it.
-Accessorize with some jewelry and of course a little lipstick never hurt anyone.
+Accessorize with some jewelry, and of course, a little lipstick never hurts anyone.

 Pop song on repeat: “abcdefu” by GAYLE (TikTok has been a blessing to the music industry.)

 If your Spotify wrap looks anything like mine, you’ll need many of these outfits to get through the next few months.
 Or you might just like one genre of music but love trying new outfits.
 There’s nothing more rock and roll than showing up in cowboy boots to go see Miley Cyrus.
 And she’ll definitely dig your kicks.